20.03.22 CORONOVIRUS and our Village

 Mens Own Rugby Club:

-Ashton Parish Council have helped support this work, and the club are happy for any of the village to visit the club, get involved and use the club for events.
+The club are happy for any members of the village to visit, get involved and use the club for events.

 For more information contact Jo Hill: